bdnorris/DES-340/projects/project05.md

 Use media queries for changes for different screen sizes.
 Minimum of one media query should be used for this project to let me know you understand the concept.

 The goal is to create an HTML document with a healthy selection of elements styled appropriately.
 When you view some of the reference materials, you’ll notice large corporate style guides can be very large and are often websites in themselves.
-We’re obviously aiming for something smaller, but here are some guidelines.
+We’re obviously aiming for something smaller, but here are some guidelines. -->

+## Page Design

+You will continue exploring web design by creating a series of designs for a common view in contemporary sites: The user profile page.
+Any website that has a social component (users can share content, view the content shared by others, network, send messages, etc.) often has a profile page for each user.

 > ...there are five important things you can do to make sure they see—and understand—as much of your site as possible: